Mobility

 third country associated to the programme (North Macedonia, Serbia, Iceland, Liechtenstein, Norway, Turkey)

-The receiving organisation must be a higher education institution from an EU member state or third country associated with the programme and awarded with an ECHE.
+a higher education institution from an EU member state or third country associated to the programme awarded with an ECHE;

 Evaluation criteria and procedure

-The overall objectives of the teaching mobility
+The overall objectives of the training mobility

-The candidate’s teaching plan
+The candidate’s training plan

-Application dates and process
+Application process

 Erasmus+ opportunities for outgoing student mobility: studies and traineeships

 Do you want to follow a (blended) course at one of the tropEd partner institutions?
-Or would you like to do an internship at one of ITM’s international partner institutions to collect field data for your master thesis?
-Then contact the departmental educational coordinator to discuss the possibilities.
+Or would you like to do a traineeship at one of ITM’s international partner institutions to strengthen your lab skills or to collect field data for your thesis?

 An Erasmus+ mobility grant is not intended to cover the full cost of the stay abroad.
 The mobility grant compensates for extra mobility expenses incurred such as travel costs, insurance, visa costs, the higher costs of living in the host country and other additional expenses.
-The applicable amounts 2022-2023 are available in annex 2.
+The applicable amounts are available in Annex 2.

 Who can apply?